haochuan9421/nosync-icloud/docs/README_en.md

 ##### 2. Usage

-Open your project in the terminal and execute `ns`.
-The `ns` command will check the `node_modules` of the current project.
+Open your project in the terminal and execute `nosync`.
+The `nosync` command will check the `node_modules` of the current project.
 If you have installed `node_modules`, then it will rename `node_modules` to `node_modules.nosync` and create an alias named `node_modules`.
 If you have not installed it before, it will provide three optional installation methods —— `npm`, `yarn`, `cnpm`, of course you can also choose to install it later.
 After the installation is complete, it will also prompt you whether to add `node_modules.nosync` to `.gitignore`.

 <img src="https://github.com/HaoChuan9421/nosync-icloud/raw/master/assets/terminal_en.png" />